 Considering tools and systems to remove the burdens from a few people and to automate much of the analytics around what data and insights will help you determine a good decision on any location.
 What's more, it's more important than ever as the speed of real estate decision making continues to increase.

 Many TAS clients use the tools to quickly identify locations that either don’t fit key criteria or no longer do so under such rapidly changing dynamics, allowing them to focus on the best sites.
 Removing locations from your pipeline that would never make it through real estate committee early in the process can significantly reduce your bottlenecks and increase efficiencies.
 We’ve had several clients reduce their pipelines by a factor of 10 quickly eliminating sites that don’t fit, and focusing on those that do, allowing them to secure those locations and improve their portfolio.

 At TAS, we work with businesses in retail, restaurant, convenience, grocery, pharmaceutical, service, entertainment, and everything in between.
 A good location strategy supports decision making beyond the real estate department - from helping a marketing team position the brand appropriately, to helping your sales operation determine the right product set for the consumer at each site.

 Fact of the matter is that if you’re not using all the tools and insight available to support your decision making, you’re sacrificing competitive advantage – and that alone should be sufficient to get buy-in from even the most resistant stakeholders.

 To learn more about how TAS and make better decisions, get in touch today.

-Alternatively, join our webinar on 24 March to find out what makes a good real estate plan in 2021.
+Alternatively, check out our webinar on what goes into a good real estate strategy in 2021.